ExcitedPositron/ExcitedPositron.github.io/_posts/2018-09-07-detectors-intro.md

 Anyway, I would like to start a little blog series on particle detectors with things like history, use and later applications in industry.
 It will be a great journal for myself and if anyone else is reading - welcome and let me know if you have any comments or questions.

-Ok lets start with a detector number one - bubble chamber!
+Ok lets start with a detector number one - bubble chamber:

+<a href="https://excitedpositron.github.io/detectors-bubble-chamber/" class="btn zoombtn">Bubble Chamber</a>

+Part number 2:
+<a href="https://excitedpositron.github.io/detectors-cloud-chamber/" class="btn zoombtn">Cloud Chamber</a>